killbill/killbill-admin-ui/README.md

 The Kaui gem comes with a `kaui` script to mount it in your existing Rails app.

 Kaui expects the container app to define the <tt>current_user</tt> method, which returns the name of the logged-in user.
-This is used by Killbill for auditing purposes.
+This is used by Kill Bill for auditing purposes.

-Finally, Killbill server needs to be running for Kaui to fetch its information.
-Set the `KILLBILL_URL` variable to point to your existing Killbill installation (e.g. http://killbill.company.com:8080).
+Finally, a Kill Bill server needs to be running for Kaui to fetch its information (see the Configuration section below).
 The default login credentials are admin/password.
 Users, Credentials, Roles and Permissions are passed through to Kill Bill.
 It uses Basic Auth by default, but the backend is pluggable (LDAP, ActiveDirectory, etc.).

-Multi-Tenancy
+Configuration
 -------------

-If you are using Kaui against a single tenant, specify your api key and secret in ```config/initializers/killbill_client.rb```:
+Specify your Kill Bill server url, api key and secret in ```config/initializers/killbill_client.rb```:

 ```
 KillBillClient.url = 'http://127.0.0.1:8080/'